dykyi-roman/real-time-architecture/readme.md

 ### Description

-Centrifugo this is a real-time messaging server and its friends.
+Centrifugo - is a real-time messaging server and its friends.
 Centrifugal organization provides a set of tools to add real-time features to your web/mobile/desktop application.
 It brings together several repositories linked by a common purpose – give you a complete and ready to use solution when you want to add real-time events into your application.

 <img src="https://github.com/dykyi-roman/centrifugo-service/blob/master/docs/image.png" width="350">

 ### Pros & Cons

-+ Github Fork(292), Star(3407)

-+ Docker support
++ Docker image avalible
 + Open source (MIT)
 + No lib nor SDK
 + JWT-based authorization